eyedeekay/si-i2p-plugin/README.md

 Note that the send ane name pipes are not present as they are provided by the managing child proxy.

+Also, caching, after a fashion, is already available because the recieved files are just files.

 What I'm doing right now:
 -------------------------

-I'm doing the last of the parent pipe system.
 Making sure it the aggregator pipe does things correctly.
 I'm thinking I'll use this to teach myself more about AppArmor and SELinux profiles next.

 What the final version should do:
 ---------------------------------